joereynolds/what-to-code/README.md

 That'd spit out a CPU-usage bar showing usage in percent.
 **Created** https://github.com/joereynolds/fanbox

 - .
 A website that shows a listing of work that charities/free people need.
 Devs then pick a project and get to work on (hopefully) doing something good for free.
+Something similar exists but doesn't just focus on software https://www.volunteermatch.org/

 - .
 A program that goes on a usb stick.
 When the usb stick is attached, it moves a file from the USB stick to the pc (ideally without triggering any 'potentially harmful' warnings)